SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 **👍 Pros:**
 - So bare bones that any part can be replaced if needed.
 - No sewing required.
-- Only scissors needed from tools.
+- The only tool needed is scissors.

 **👎 Cons:**
 - Straps may slide within the buckle.